CBeasleyDev/Kletos-AI/README.md

 # Kletos: An Everyday AI Assistant

 Kletos is a JavaFX-based AI assistant developed by Christian Beasley.
-Designed for intuitive and seamless interaction, Kletos leverages OpenAI's API to provide real-time, dynamic AI conversations within a polished graphical interface.
+Designed for intuitive and seamless interaction, Kletos leverages Google Gemini API to provide real-time, dynamic AI conversations within a polished graphical interface.

 ---